-On this day, racial violence flares aboard U.S. Navy ships.
-Forty six sailors are injured in a race riot involving more than 100 sailors on the aircraft carrier USS Kitty Hawk enroute to her station in the Gulf of Tonkin off Vietnam.
-The incident broke out when a black sailor was summoned for questioning regarding an altercation that took place during the crew’s liberty in Subic Bay (in the Philippines).
+Racial violence flares aboard U.S. Navy ships on October 12, 1972.
+Forty six sailors are injured in a race riot involving more than 100 sailors on the aircraft carrier USS Kitty Hawk en route to her station in the Gulf of Tonkin off Vietnam.
+The incident broke out when a Black sailor was summoned for questioning regarding an altercation that took place during the crew’s liberty in Subic Bay (in the Philippines).
 The sailor refused to make a statement and he and his friends started a brawl that resulted in sixty sailors being injured during the fighting.
-Eventually 26 men, all black, were charged with assault and rioting and were ordered to appear before a court-martial in San Diego.
+Eventually 26 men, all Black, were charged with assault and rioting and were ordered to appear before a court-martial in San Diego.

 Four days later, a group of about 12 Black sailors aboard the USS Hassayampa, a fleet oiler docked at Subic Bay, told ship’s officers that they would not sail with the ship when the ship put to sea.
 The group demanded the return of money that allegedly had been stolen from the wallet of one of the group.
 The ship’s leadership failed to act quickly enough to defuse the situation and later that day, a group of seven white sailors were set upon by the group and beaten.
 It took the arrival of a Marine detachment to restore order.
 Six Black sailors were charged with assault and rioting.